6 min read

 Threat actors use legitimate penetration testing tools like AzureHound for rapid reconnaissance of Microsoft Entra ID environments, mapping privilege escalation paths in minutes.
 This discovery phase directly precedes campaigns that achieve persistence by registering rogue devices or deploying malicious OAuth applications.

-The October 2025 CISA emergency directive regarding the F5 breach underscores this reality: when nation-state actors steal source code and vulnerability information, traditional patch management becomes reactive damage control rather than proactive defense.
+The October 2025 CISA emergency directive regarding the F5 breach underscores this reality: when nation-state actors steal source code and vulnerability information, traditional patch management becomes reactive damage control rather than proactive defence.
 Cloud infrastructure requires identity-centric security models, not retrofitted perimeter controls.

-3. Social Engineering Professionalized Into Automated Services
+3. Social Engineering Professionalised Into Automated Services

 These automated phishing kits create cross-platform lures that manipulate users into executing malicious commands in their own terminals bypassing email security controls entirely by exploiting the trust users place in legitimate-looking technical support workflows.

-The Microsoft WSUS vulnerability (CVE-2025-59287) exploitation demonstrates how quickly professional threat actors operationalize new attack vectors.
+The Microsoft WSUS vulnerability (CVE-2025-59287) exploitation demonstrates how quickly professional threat actors operationalise new attack vectors.
 Attackers were probing exposed endpoints within hours of the proof-of-concept release (Huntress) a timeline that renders traditional monthly patch cycles inadequate.

 The sophistication extends to data theft operations.
 Bling Libra claimed theft of over 1 billion Salesforce records (Unit 42), demonstrating how attackers combine social engineering, cloud access exploitation, and automated data exfiltration into integrated campaigns.